gtaylor2529/gauge-java-api/gauge/techtest/DOCUMENTATION-API-FINDINGS.md

 # Documentation and API Findings

-This document details all of the discrepancies found between the Automation Technical Test Web API document and the fully working API
+This document details all of the discrepancies found between the Automation Technical Test Web API document and the fully working API.

 ## Homepage endpoint